 Home improvements can be deductible as a medical expense if their main purpose is medical care for you, your spouse, or your dependents.
 These expenses are fully deductible subject to the limits discussed below if they don’t increase the value of your home.
 Examples of such fully deductible expenses are improvements to make your home wheelchair accessible or to make it easier for a disabled person to get around the home, including:

-Other improvements that do add value to your home can be deductible as well--for example, installing an elevator so that a disabled person does not have to use stairs, or installing a new bathroom on the ground floor of your home to avoid having to use stairs.
-Improvements such as these increase the value of your property, and may be deducted only to the extent they exceed the increase in the home value caused by the improvement.
+However, some improvements increase the value of your home--for example, installing an elevator so that a disabled person does not have to use stairs, or installing a new bathroom on the ground floor of your home to avoid having to use stairs.
+For these types of improvements you must reduce the amount of your deduction by the increase in value of your home.

 Example: You have a heart ailment.
 On your doctor's advice, you install an elevator in your home so that you will not have to climb stairs.
 The elevator costs $8,000.
 An appraisal shows that the elevator increases the value of your home by $4,400.
 You may deduct $3,600 of the $8,000 expense as a medical deduction.